-Yes.
-You can configure stream filters to listen for specific protocols on an endpoint.
+You can configure Stream filters to listen for specific protocols on an endpoint.
 For example, you can use s_ip (source_ip), which is a common flow attribute, to filter for DNS traffic only on a DNS server.
-(Filtering by hostname is not supported.)
+Filtering by hostname is not supported.

-Note: There is a chance of duplication if the endpoints can see each other's traffic (in other words, the network switch is not restricting traffic to just those packets destined for the endpoint).
+Note: There is a chance of duplication if the endpoints can see each other's traffic because the network switch is not restricting traffic to just those packets destined for the endpoint.

-A more advanced configuration involves deploying renamed copies of
+In a more advanced configuration, you can deploy renamed copies of

-Splunk_TA_stream and using the Deployment Server to control which endpoints receive which copy.
+Splunk_TA_stream and use the Deployment Server to control which endpoints receive which copy.
 In this case, the renamed